Teachers and students honor the dead in Day of the Dead festival

 “What I want students and faculty members to experience and learn is that Dia de los Muertos and the ofrendas are about honoring their ancestors,” Spanish teacher Rodriguez said.
 “Also, that it’s a celebration that is not something scary or something to be afraid of.
 It’s a time to celebrate life.”

-During nutrition and lunch, students had the opportunity to look at the ofrendas and decorations throughout the school.
+During nutrition and lunch on both days, students had the opportunity to look at the ofrendas and decorations throughout the school.
 Students from several classes helped to make the school look festive and set up altars to honor those who have passed.

-To accommodate the festival, lunch was extended an extra 15 minutes.
+To accommodate the festival on Friday, lunch was extended an extra 15 minutes.

 Lunch was filled with excitement and laughter, from line dancing to eating tamales.
 Games like “Loteria,” bowling and tic-tac-toe were set up in the front for students to play.
 Many students connected with others and teachers were impressed with how well everything turned out.